silvercorked/csci-8530_xinu-programs/README.md

 ## To Compile
 - navigate to the compile directory and run `make clean` and then `make` (this requires that some files in the repository can be executed by cmake)

+### To add functions and behavior
+- new functions in c functions can go in the their respective folder and be included as an extern prototype in /include/prototype.h